Ivory Coast's Sangare scores and gets sent off as PSV breeze past Sturm Graz

 Ibrahim Sangare scored his first goal in a European competition on Thursday but he was later sent off in PSV's 4-1 thrashing of Sturm Graz.

-The 23-year-old opened the scoring for the Dutch Eredivisie club in the 32nd minute, which separated both teams at the break.
+The 23-year-old opened the scoring for the Dutch Eredivisie club in the 32nd minute, to separate both teams at the break.

 Following a corner-kick from Marco van Ginkel, Sangare fired in a right-footed shot to open his goal account for the 2021-22 season.